hadro/info654fa22/slides/class_4.md

 # More advanced next steps:

 - Create a second page using the same template, and link the two pages together
+	+ Hint, make a copy of the index.html page, but save with a new name
 - Add a link back to the index.html page on the subsequent page you created
 - Use an unordered list to create a basic navigation for your pair of pages (see here: http://www.w3schools.com/html/html_lists.asp)
 - Add a properly formatted table to one of the two pages, see here: http://www.w3schools.com/html/html_tables.asp